 Water matters to all of us.

 Learn more today about this important, local resource.

 Do you know where YOUR water comes from?

-In Berks County you get your water from a private well, or from one of 63 different public water suppliers.
-In any case, it is good practice for you to learn exactly where your water comes from, and what is being done to protect it.
+In Berks County, you get your water from a private well or one of 63 different public water suppliers.
+In any case, it is good practice for you to learn exactly where your water comes from and what is being done to protect it.
 We are all guilty of taking this important resource for granted as part of our daily routine when we shower, brush our teeth, cook our meals, wash the dishes, water the plants, and most importantly, take a drink.
 It is always there for us, but what do you really know about it?
-Where does it begin, and what is its journey into your home?
+Where does it begin and what is its journey into your home?

 It is important to remember that even if you don’t have a creek on your property, you are still part of the watershed and play an important role in protecting it.

 There are four key stressors that have a significant impact on the health of our local watersheds: Loss of forested headwaters, agricultural run-off, polluted stormwater, and aquifer depletion.
 Currently, there is a collection of partners that are working hard to improve these stressors in the Schuylkill River Watershed.
 One of these partnership projects is called the Delaware River Watershed Initiative.
 You might think, Delaware River – why does that matter to me in Berks County, PA?
 Remember, we are part of the Schuylkill River Watershed, which is part of the larger Delaware River Basin.
 It is all connected, the water, plants, soil, animals, people, and buildings are all part of the same landscape and watershed.

 Please note: While many people are familiar with the Chesapeake Bay Watershed, only 10% of Berks County drains to the bay.
 If you live along the southwestern border of Berks County, there is a chance you are part of the Chesapeake Bay Watershed.